This document describes the easiest way to add an HTML5 MVC Report Viewer to a web project by using a

 The following list describes the prerequisites for this tutorial:

-The project must target ASP.NET 4.0 MVC or newer framework.
+- The project must target ASP.NET 4.0 MVC or a newer framework.

 After a successful installation of Telerik Reporting, you have access to the Telerik item templates.
 The item template does the following for you: